linmingchih/simulation_service_2/README.md

 is processed and saved as `design.aedb` in the job's output directory.

 All subsequent steps reference `output/design.aedb`, ensuring a consistent path regardless of the original input type.
+When the design is uploaded and you click **Apply** in Step&nbsp;1, the application now plots all signal layer images and saves them as PNG files in the job's output directory.
+These images are displayed as a carousel on the Step&nbsp;2 page for quick visualization of the stackup.